 An AQA Level 3 Certificate in Mathematical Studies (Core Maths) is equivalent to an AS level, (which is 40% of an A level).
-It has been designed to develop students mathematical skills and thinking in order to support subjects such as Psychology, Sciences and Geography.

 SQA Level 6 National Progression Awards

 Scottish level 6 qualifications are equivalent to UK Level 3 qualifications, and are internationally recognised.
 National Progression Awards (NPA) assess a defined set of skills and knowledge in specialist vocational areas, linked to National Occupational Standards.